raspberrypilearning/dont-fall-in/en/step_3.md

 [[[generic-scratch3-sound-from-library]]]

-Now make your character jump across the Stage.
-If you have a computer keyboard then you can use `when space key pressed`{:class="block3events"} to jump, if you are on a touchscreen you can make your character jump `when stage clicked`{:class="block3events"} by `broadcasting`{:class="block3events"} a `jump`{:class="block3events"} message.
+Now make your character jump across the Stage by pressing the <kbd>space</kdb> on a keyboard or tapping the Stage on a tablet.

 [[[scratch3-top-down-jumping]]]